Symposium on Geometry Processing

 Symposium on Geometry Processing (SGP) is an annual symposium hosted by the European Association For Computer Graphics (Eurographics).
 The goal of the symposium is to present and discuss new research ideas and results in geometry processing.
 The conference is geared toward the discussion of mathematical foundations and practical algorithms for the processing of complex geometric data sets, ranging from acquisition and editing all the way to animation, transmission and display.
 As such, it draws on many disciplines spanning pure and applied mathematics, computer science, and engineering.
 The proceedings of SGP appear as a special issue of the Computer Graphics Forum, the International Journal of the Eurographics Association.
 Since 2011, SGP has held a two-day "graduate school" preceding the conference, typically composed of workshop-style courses from subfield experts.

 Venues

 Best Paper Awards

 Each year up to three papers are recognized with a Best Paper Award.

 SGP Software Award

 Each year, since 2011, SGP also awards a prize for the best freely available software related to or useful for geometry processing.

+SGP Test of Time Award

+Each year, since 2021, SGP has given a Test of Time award to a paper published at least ten years prior that continues to be impactful for both research and practice in geometry processing.

 SGP Dataset Award

 Each year, since 2016, SGP also awards a prize for the best freely available dataset related to or useful for geometry processing.
+The last such award was given in 2021.